StuntsPT/Structure_threader/docs/test_data.md

     tar cvfJ BigTestData.bed.tar.xz BigTestData.bed BigTestData.fam BigTestData.bim

+## BigTestData.vcf.tar.xz
+    This file is *VCF* formatted.
+It was obtained in the exact same way as `BigTestData.str.tar.xz`, except for the conversion using *PGDSPIDER*, which was not used.
+Instead, the filtered VCF file was reduced to 501 individuals and 1000 SNPs and compressed with the following command:

+        head -n 1253 Chr22.recode.vcf |cut -f 1-510 > BigTestData.vcf
+        tar cvfJ BigTestData.vcf.tar.xz BigTestData.vcf

 ## extraparams and mainparams
 The *STRUCTURE* parameter files that were used in the benchmarking process.